evillgenius75/rook-aks/README.md

 If you want to test performance you can run an `fio` based workload to get read and write performance and view graphs based on the results.

-In the perf-testing folder of this repo, there is a dbench yaml configured to test against this shared storage
+In the [perf-testing folder](./perf-testing/manifests/) of this repo, there is a dbench yaml configured to test against this shared storage.